 Want to see what America's energy infrastructure looks like — all those power plants and coal mines and oil wells and transmission lines?
 The Energy Information Administration just released a new new mapping tool laying it all out.

-Below I've pulled out 11 maps of interest, but you can use the tool to customize the maps in any way you want (or zoom in to see state-level details and look at individual congressional districts).
+Below I've pulled out 11 maps of interest, but you can customize the maps in any way you want (or zoom in to see state-level details or look at individual congressional districts).

-1) Coal still provides 37% of the country's electricity:
+1) Coal still provides 37% of electricity — but it's dropping fast

 This map shows every coal plant in the contiguous United States: